matthewmurno/matthewmurno/README.md

-👋 Welcome to my GitHub profile!
+👋 Welcome to my GitHub Profile!

-I'm Matthew Murno, a dedicated Computer Science student at Boston College with a passion for software engineering.
-While my focus initially leaned towards Front End Web Development, my journey has evolved, delving deeper into the realm of software engineering.
+I'm Matthew Murno, a Computer Science graduate from Boston College, passionate about software engineering and continually expanding my skill set.

-I find immense joy in crafting React applications and brainstorming innovative solutions to real-world challenges.
-One of my recent projects, WatchedIt, exemplifies this passion.
-It's a single-page React application designed for sharing favorite shows and movies with friends.
-As my interests expanded beyond web development, I'm now exploring the realm of game development.
+Initially, I focused on Front End Web Development, building projects like WatchedIt—a single-page React app for sharing favorite TV shows and movies with friends.
+This project reflects my love for creating clean, efficient, user-friendly applications.

+As my interests evolved, I started to shift more into software engineering, particularly in game development.
+My current project is a portfolio website where I can show of some of the projects I've worked on.

+🔭 Current Projects:
+WatchedIt – A React-based movie and TV show-sharing platform.
+Atari Breakout Clone – Exploring game mechanics with procedural elements for enhanced player experience.
+Eagle Plan - A Django web application used to create 4-year plans for Boston College students Wandering Mind -  a 2D isometric video game with combat, my first venture into a more modern style video game 🧠 What I’m Learning:
+I am delving into Node.js to expand my backend development skills, alongside software engineering principles.
+🎨 Graphic Design:
-My current endeavor involves creating a clone of Atari Breakout, with plans to implement procedural paddle leveling and other exciting features to enhance gameplay.
-Beyond coding, I've also honed my skills in graphic design, creating logos, icons, and other assets for various applications.
+Beyond coding, I enjoy graphic design, creating logos, icons, and other digital assets for my projects.

-Continuously pushing my boundaries, I'm currently diving into WebGL to deepen my understanding of 3D graphics and game development.
-Exploring concepts like ray tracing and rasterization, I'm eager to unlock new possibilities in game design.